vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 | Oceania    | 0.5            | 0.5               | 5,400                | 1.5                      | 49.5                        |   |   |   |   |
 | Europe     | 9.7            | -0.1              | 4,900                | -0.3                     | -0.6                        |   |   |   |   |

-Table 3.5: Population pressures from re- gions of the world, ranked by added power demand.
-Some of the columns are ex- pressed as percentages of the total.
+Table 3.5: Population pressures from regions of the world, ranked by added power demand.
+Some of the columns are expressed as percentages of the total.
 The bottom row has totals in millions of people or total GW in place of percentages. [^r7], [^r8], [^r19], [^r20]

 Before departing this section, let us look at continent-scale regions rather than individual countries in terms of adding people and resource demands.
 Table 3.5 echoes similar information to that in Table 3.4, in modified form.
 What we learn from this table is that Asia's demands are commensurate with their already-dominant population; North America creates the next largest pressure despite a much smaller population;